 Where to stay?
 The Chester Grosvenor, Chester, Cheshire.
 It could be the setting for a film, an upstairs-downstairs saga about a glossy, old-school hotel that’s set in a provincial city but aims ‘to match anything you might find on the Champs-Elysées’.
 And it certainly does.
 There’s the larger-than-life doorman, swathed in liveried coat, to greet and usher you into a lobby worthy of Claridge’s, with its vast staircase and glittering chandelier that once hung in London’s Junior Carlton.
 You’ll find a perfect example of a grande dame European hotel, glossy and plump.
 The bedrooms live up; the food in Simon Radley at The Chester Grosvenor is Michelin starred, and the shopping outside is to die for.
 Doubles from £170.

-This small, independent, family-friendly music festival last year featured headlining performances from The Libertines, The Vaccines and Franz Ferdinand.
+This small, independent, family-friendly music festival has previously featured headlining performances from The Libertines, The Vaccines and Franz Ferdinand.
 Expect a similarly impressive roster for this year’s event, which takes place on Hill Farm in Oxfordshire.

 Where to stay?
 The Wild Rabbit, Kingham, Oxfordshire.
 Just a few fields away from sister enterprise Daylesford, the organic farm shop, café, deli and Bamford Haybarn Spa – the wellness retreat of Carole Bamford, it draws well-heeled locals and weekenders in equal measure to meet, eat, party, chill and – if they want – bed down for the night in great comfort.
 The restaurant – think boho-chic farmhouse kitchen – lies behind, with its pewter-hung dresser, long wooden tables and busy chefs in view.
 Head Chef Nathan Eades and Chef Patron Alyn Williams are at the helm in the kitchen, with culinary delights available all day.
 This Wild Rabbit is sophisticated, convivial and informal and the 12 bedrooms and three cottages – symphonies in designer cream and taupe – are sanctums of rustic-chic.
 Doubles from £175.

-This stylish and beautiful arts and music festival is held in the grounds of privately owned Pylewell Park in the New Forest.
-Music last year came from the likes of Tom Odell, Izzy Bizu and Martha Gunn, with comedy performances from Ed Byrne, Simon Evans and Paul Tonkinson to name but a few.
-Keggie Carew and Eimear McBride are amongst the stellar line-up of authors attending last year’s event.
+This stylish and beautiful arts and music festival is this year moving from Pylewell Park in the New Forest to the breathtaking estate of Pippingford Park with sweeping views across Southern England.
+This year’s line up is yet to be announced but expect a mixture of big-name music headliners, stellar authors and food and wellness offerings.
 Find out more in our round-up of the best literary festivals for 2018.
 There’s plenty on offer for kids, too – find out more in our round-up of the most family-friendly festivals.

 Where to stay?
 Howard’s House, Teffont Evias, Wiltshire.
 Built in 1623 from attractive mellow stone and tucked away in an unspoilt Wiltshire village deep in the Nadder Valley, Howard’s House blends into the landscape, reassuringly timeless and quintessentially English.
 A hotel since 1989, it offers an oasis of calm away from the bustle.
 In the glorious flower-filled garden, protected by an old topiary hedge, and with a lovely terrace and croquet lawn, the only sounds you’re likely to hear are birdsong and the knock of mallet on ball.
 Head chef and co-owner Nick Wentworth uses only the finest, freshest seasonal ingredients, skilfully combining them to release their true flavours in delicate, imaginative dishes.
 Doubles from £190.